 If you are at least 18 years old or will be by the beginning of January 2022, you are eligible to apply.
 Otherwise, please wait until you meet the age requirements.

 You do not need to be a citizen of Armenia to participate in our program.
 However, interested applicants should note that they will need to set aside between 1 and 3 years to live in Armenia while completing the program.

 The online test in the application process can be taken from anywhere in the world.
-However, you will need to be present during the check-in session to confirm your identity.
+However, you will need to be present during the Introduction meeting to confirm your identity.

 Rather than requiring applicants to have a certain background, education or degree, we only expect applicants to be motivated and committed to the one to three-year study program and be at least 18 years old at the start of their studies.
 Most students who apply to school 42 do not have prior coding experience.
 Mathematical skills can be useful when coding, but the most important skill you need is logic.